ajitsingh98/Data-Science-Interview-Questions-Answers/probabilistic_graphical_models.md

 *Define the likelihood function*

-Suppose we have a set of independent and identical distributed observations $X_1, X_2, ...,X_n $ from a probability distribution with a parameter$\theta$.
+Suppose we have a set of independent and identical distributed observations $X_1, X_2, ...,X_n$ from a probability distribution with a parameter $\theta$.

 $$